 © Taj Hotels

-A handsome restaurant within the Vivanta by Taj Connemara, The Raintree serves authentic Chettinad fare in an attractive setting.
+A handsome restaurant within the Taj Connemara, The Raintree serves authentic Chettinad fare in an attractive setting.
 From flickering oil lamps and colourful murals to open-air seating and lush greenery, this transportative venue captures all the magic of South India.

 39. Royal Repast, Udaipur